CodeFluxStudios/astro-frontend/README.md

 ### 1. Install Node.js and NPM

 If you haven't [Node.js](https://nodejs.org/en/) already installed, download and install it.
+I suggest you to download the LTS version 8, since Angular 7 **does not support version 11 yet!**

 ### 2. Install Angular